 Green Dot Bioplastics is a bioplastic material science company committed to improving our environment through material advances.
-They’re full-service bioplastic company and are dedicated to delivering the best sustainable materials for their customers.
+They’re a full-service bioplastic company and are dedicated to delivering the best sustainable materials for their customers.

 The problem: Despite seeing a significant increase in leads generated from the website, Green Dot didn’t have a system for verifying lead quality.